 Why the name Shravan?

-In Hindu mythology, all gods in the heavens and the demons of hell started churning an ocean; once upon a time.
+As already mentioned in the legend, once upon a time, all gods in the heavens and the demons of hell started churning an ocean.
 In search of elixir, they churned it for months, gaining all sorts of gifts which also had poison as a gift among them.

 Now this poison was consumed by Lord Shiva, resulting in his throat turning blue as he held the poison in his throat.
 As to reduce the effects of poison, gods started offering water from the river of Ganges to Lord Shiva.

 This whole scenario took place in Shravan month.
 Therefore, devotees believe that offering water and milk during this month help extinguish the fire that poison created in Lord Shiva’s body.

 Prayers and other rituals are also performed to please Lord Shiva, as he is considered the kindest of them all.
 As mentioned before, some people consider fasting on Mondays, especially young women wanting good husbands.
 Chanting Lord Shiva’s name 108 times is also advantageous.